lzh-mb-mod/RTSCamera/README.md

   - Selected troops will be highlighted with green outline.

-- Your formation targeted by the enemy formation will be highlighted with dark blue outline when you open command panel.
+- Your formation targeted by the enemy formation will be highlighted with dark blue outline when you open command panel in free camera mode.

 - Movement orders will be shown under troop cards.